Tests Test Coverage Latest release BSD-3 clause license PyPI - Python Version

 Parameters:

-• raList (-) – a sequence of three right accension values, in radians, for (jd-1, jd, jd+1)
+• raList (tuple of float) – A sequence of three right ascension values, in radians, for (jd-1, jd, jd+1).

-• delta (-) – desired accuracy in days.
+• delta (float) – Desired accuracy in days.

 Returns:

-• Julian Day of the transit time
+Julian Day of the transit time.

 sun Module